graphql-nexus/workshop/README.md

 ## Nexus Workshop 2020 @ Prisma Day

-This repository contains the a very basic starter that will help you get up and running quicker for the workshop.
+This repository contains a very basic starter that will help you get up and running quicker for the workshop.

 ### Installation